Noroff-Education/project-exam-2/README.md

 You will need to add a key called `key` with your access key as its value to the header of every request to the API.

-We will also add a content type to the header, though this is not necessary for GET calls.
+We will also add a content type to the header, though this is not necessary for `GET` and `DELETE` calls.

 You can add header values using the second parameter of the fetch call.